 The PGR Studio Researcher Development Fund enables Arts, Design & Media PhD students to apply for funding to organise and facilitate development initiatives.
 These initiatives could take the form of workshops, events, training or social activities.
 They should clearly benefit PhD students across ADM or within smaller research areas, enhance the ADM PhD environment and community.

 Applicants to the fund will need to provide a breakdown of the anticipated costs for their initiative; these costs must be reasonable, complete, clearly itemised and precise, as further funds are unlikely to be available beyond any agreed allocation.
-To help you develop accurate costs for your initiative, it is recommended that you attend the Proposal Development Workshop where you will receive information to help you develop the costing for your proposal.
+To help you develop accurate costs for your initiative, it is recommended that you attend the Researcher Development Awards drop-in where you will receive information to help you develop the costing for your proposal.
 All applications received will be assessed by a peer review process that mirrors the procedures used when allocating research funding to research-active staff at ADM.

 We particularly welcome applications that: